Freguglia/mrf2d/README.md

 <img src="man/figures/animation_ising.gif" alt="drawing" width="300" align="left" />

-The goal of `mrf2d` is to provide simple functions for sampling and analysis of Markov Random Fields on 2-dimensional lattices, including Hidden Markov Random Fields.
+The goal of `mrf2d` is to provide a framework for the analysis of Markov Random Fields with pairwise interactions on 2-dimensional lattices, including Hidden Markov Random Fields.
 It introduces the S4 class `mrfi` to describe interaction structures in a very general way, being able to adapt from very simple cases like the Ising Model to complex anisotropic models with different types of interaction.